ARTICLE

 A heavy-weight deck, full of meanings and deeply rooted in ancient designs and worldviews.

-Made for U.S Games Systems in 1984, the deck reproduces the cards of Cary-Yale and Pierpont Morgan-Bergamo collections, which group some of the cards of the Visconti-Sforza's Tarot from the XV century1.
-That deck represents the Renaissance noble class of Mylan, especially the members of the Visconti and Sforza families.
-Although no full deck of that Tarot has survived over time, the designs have influenced the visual composition, numeration and understanding of modern decks.
-Scapini's deck came out of those representations and also from Mantegna's Tarot worldview.
+Made for U.S Games Systems in 1984, the deck reproduces Cary-Yale and Pierpont Morgan-Bergamo cards collections, which group some of the Visconti-Sforza's Tarot cards from the XV c.1.
+The latter represents the Renaissance noble class of Mylan, especially the members of the Visconti and Sforza families.
+Although no complete deck of that Tarot has survived over time, the designs have influenced the visual composition, numeration and perspective of modern decks.
+Scapini's deck came out from those representations as well as from Mantegna's Tarot worldview.

-The cards of the Pierpont Morgan-Bergamo collection were made in 1451, approximately.
-As the Ace of cups and Knight of swords display, Scapini's minor arcana (Ace to X) are all painted with creme color and include designs of flowers and vineyards.
-Scapini's major arcana and court figures also show golden backgrounds following a 3-row and 3-column grid, and always have that background wall and a floor, as it can be appreciated in the Knight (exceptions are The World XXI, with no ground, and the Queen of coins, the only card with two backgrounds).
+The Pierpont Morgan-Bergamo cards collection was made in 1451, approximately.
+Like the Ace of Cups and the Knight of Swords display, Scapini's minor arcana (Ace to X) are all painted in creme color and include flowers and vineyards designs.
+Scapini's major arcana and court figures also show golden backgrounds which follow a 3-row and 3-column grid, always with that background wall and a floor, as it can be appreciated in the Knight of the collection (exceptions are The World XXI, with no ground, and the Queen of coins, the only card with two backgrounds).

-About the Mantegna's Tarot, it seems it had inspired The Medieval Tarot's drawings (TMT).
-But that deck has its own worldview, with cards much beyond the daily life of Scapini's Tarot age.
-It was made between 1465 and 1470 (contemporary to Visconti-Sforza's deck) and has been attributed to Andrea Mantegna and also to Baccio Baldini (goldsmith and engraver), as well as to other artists related to Francesco del Cossa (all of them from the Italian School of Ferrara).
-The school's style in the Renaissance age displayed emaciated bodies and faces, of static and painful expressions.
+About the Mantegna's Tarot, it seems it had inspired The Medieval Tarot's (TMT) drawings, too.
+But the Mantegna is based on a specific worldview, with cards motives going much beyond Scapini's Tarot mundane life.
+The Mantegna was made between 1465 and 1470 (contemporary to Visconti-Sforza's deck) and has been attributed to Andrea Mantegna, Baccio Baldini (goldsmith and engraver) and other artists related to Francesco del Cossa (all of them from the Italian School of Ferrara).
+The school's style in the Renaissance Age displayed emaciated bodies and faces, of static and painful expressions.

 Mantegna's deck is made of two series of 50 cards each, grouped in 5 sets according to the subjects they refer to.
-Group A (cards 41 to 50) refers to the 7 planets known by that age, the octave sphere (fixed stars), the Primum Mobile (First Cause) and the Prima Causa (God).
+Group A (cards 41 to 50) refers to the 7 planets known by those times, the octave sphere (fixed stars), the Primum Mobile (First Cause) and the Prima Causa (God).
 Group B (cards 31 to 40) portrays geniuses and virtues.
-Group C (cards 21 to 30) reflects the 7 liberal arts, along with Philosophy, poetry and Theology.
+Group C (cards 21 to 30) reflects the 7 liberal arts, along with Philosophy, Poetry and Theology.
 Group D (cards 11 to 20) shows the 9 muses of arts and Apollo.
-And Group E (cards 1 to 10) represents the medieval hierarchy of people, from beggar to Emperor and Pope.
+And Group E (cards 1 to 10) represents the medieval social hierarchy, from beggar to Emperor and Pope.

 About the groups, Adam McLean in An Hermetic Origin of the Tarot Cards? says they represent the relation between the Macro-cosmos (Group A) and Micro-cosmos (Group E).
 The other groups are pathways of development, inspiration and transmutation.
-In his article, he includes the composition of each group, with specific symbols and associations, and also offers a brief comparison with modern cards, for instance by pairing the Artisan of the medieval social hierarchy (card 3, Group E) with The Magician.
+In his article, McLean includes each group composition, with specific symbols and associations, and also offers a brief comparison with modern cards, for instance by pairing the Artisan of the medieval social hierarchy (card 3, Group E) with The Magician.

-The worldview of Mantegna can be seen in Scapini's deck, as it will be better appreciated later.
+Mantegna's worldview can be traced in Scapini's deck, which will be better seen later in this article.
 Anyway, TMT includes other types of elements all over the deck, and repeatedly, such as tulips and waxing moons.
-But beyond those recurrences, each card holds within a profusion of elements of different kinds, whose details and drawings are described in the guidebook of the deck: Renaissance paintings, gods from different regions, temples, cathedrals and monasteries, biblical scenes, characters related to the Renaissance Venice, medieval legends, Greek myths, saints, animals of all kinds (real and fantastic), cabbalistic symbols, Rasputin, Pope Leo X, Marco Polo, oracles, yin-yang and several nuns, just to mention some elements!
+But beyond those recurrences, each card holds within a profusion of elements of different kinds, whose details and drawings are described in the deck guidebook: Renaissance paintings, gods from different regions, temples, cathedrals and monasteries, biblical scenes, characters related to the Renaissance Venice, medieval legends, Greek myths, saints, animals of all kinds (real and fantastic ones), cabbalistic symbols, Rasputin, Pope Leo X, Marco Polo, oracles, yin-yang and several nuns, just to mention some elements!

-Among all of them, there are two strange references out of the deck's time: a sportsman with a racquet and visor in the 7 of rods, and a Ku Klux Klan's procession in the Queen of swords.
-Although these elements are mentioned in the guidebook, it doesn't tell the reason why they have been included in the medieval age of the deck.
+Among all of them, there're two strange references out of the deck's time: a sportsman with a racquet and visor in the 7 of Rods, and a Ku Klux Klan's procession in the Queen of Swords.
+Although these elements are mentioned in the guidebook, it doesn't tell the reason why they have been included in a deck of medieval inspiration.

 Duality

 It's a perspective widely present in the cards' designs and concepts.
-And, along with a lot of biblical references, any reading should start from a point of view of falls and ascensions.
-Duality is also appreciated, for instance, in the distribution of colors and yin-yang principles according to sex characteristics: golden is male and silver is female, and the Two of swords considers yin as female and opposite to male yang.
+And, along with a lot of biblical references, any reading should start from considering falls and ascensions.
+Duality is also appreciated, for instance, in the color distribution and yin-yang principles attached to sex characteristics: golden is male and silver is female, and the Two of Swords considers yin as female and as opposite to male yang.
 All of this can be also seen in some other specific cards:

 - The Popess II includes the representation of a demonic serpent offering an apple from one of the columns, which is supported by a black sphynx that, at the same time, represents the female side in life.

-- The Pope V includes representations of vices in the lower part of the card, being considered as sins to be defeated by triumphing over them.
+- The Pope V includes representations of vices in the inferior area of the card, which are considered as sins to be defeated for triumphing over them.

-- The Lovers VI is also a card representing vices and virtues, the first ones associated to a pathway of sunny pleasure, and the second ones to a pathway of hard ground.
+- The Lovers VI represent vices and virtues either, the first ones associated to a pathway of sunny pleasure, and the second ones to a pathway of hard ground.

-- The World XXI assigns stars to the angel and the eagle (upper part of the card), whereas flames are on fire in the mundane lion and bull (lower part).
+- The World XXI assigns stars to the angel and the eagle (upper area of the card), whereas flames are on fire in the mundane lion and bull (inferior area).

-- The Ace of coins is a card displaying a main figure: a boy with a red band (rods) enclosing his body and covering his eyes; the figure holds up a huge gold coin and has two blue wings (cups); behind his head, and appearing at his shoulders' height, a second head shows up.
+- The Ace of Coins displays a main figure: a boy with a red band (Rods) enclosing his body and covering his eyes; the figure holds up a huge gold coin and has two blue wings (Cups); behind his head, and appearing at his shoulders' height, a second head shows up.

-The difference between life spheres and experiences, inside of a worldview of low and high zones, also relates high heights to ascension by sacrifices of blood, as the crucifixion in The Hanged Man (XII) clearly shows.
-It can also be appreciated in coins and cups suits.
-Especially the Ace of coins gives us a bloody first sensation, although the deck's guidebook describes the hanging elements as roots, rocks and crystals.
-Inside the coin, the classical richness of the material experience in the garden of Hesperides spreads blood out, and is supported by a child who doesn't see what he holds up or what it costs.
+The difference between life spheres and experiences, inside of a worldview of low and high zones, also relates high heights to ascension by making blood sacrifices, as the crucifixion in The Hanged Man (XII) clearly shows.
+It can also be appreciated in Coins and Cups suits.
+Especially the Ace of Coins gives us a bloody first impression, although the deck's guidebook describes the hanging elements as roots, rocks and crystals.
+Inside of the coin, the classical richness of the material experience in the garden of Hesperides spreads blood out, and is supported by a child who doesn't see what he holds up or what it costs.
 Again, sensuality and material abundance seem to be associated to the absence of vision, young age and poured blood.

-Under the same concept of sacrifice and blood, some cards of the suit of cups show a thick liquid creating a kind of dense line as falling.
+Under the same concept of sacrifice and blood, some cards of the Cups suit show a thick liquid creating a kind of a dense line as it falls.
 In other cards, the liquid is drop-shaped although in some others a sense of pouring out comes again, especially in those ones associated to fortune, encounters, abundance and earning (Ace, 2, 3 and 7).
-A card quite displaying this characteristic is the Seven, which includes 7 elements with liquid inside although all of them lose it but the one showing an Etruscan face (a rustic one).
-The classical triumph the card means seems to be lost when is about physical stimulation, personal horizons, shared horizons, dreams and good luck.
-Again, the emotional experience provided by material circumstances is not associated to triumph, and this last one remains just as part of physical and stylistic sobriety.
+A card displaying quite well this characteristic is the Seven, which includes 7 elements with liquid inside although all of them lose it but the one showing an Etruscan face (a rustic one).
+The classical triumph the card means seems to be lost when it's about physical stimulation, personal horizons, shared projects, dreams and good luck.
+Again, the emotional experience provided by material circumstances is not associated to triumph and, instead, the latter remains just as part of physical and stylistic sobriety.

 Major arcana